Mark R. Shaw’s book helps us understand that God is Lord over all our gifts — career, leisure, and relationships.

-What abilities do you have, and have you loved others with them?
+What abilities do you have?
+In what ways can you love others with them?
 Have you given your head, hands, and heart to God for his purposes?
 Are you ready to love others through your baking, fishing or writing?

 Dear God, thank you for abilities you grant me in grace.
 Help me see their potential to serve people around me.

-Figure out some way to use your skills to help others in a way that is novel and refreshing.
+Throughout This Day: Invite the Spirit to show you how you can use your gifts and skills to help others in ways that are novel and refreshing.